revoltchat/self-hosted/README.md

 cd revolt
 ```

-Copy `.env` and download `Revolt.toml`, then modify them according to your requirements.
+Create `.env.web` and download `Revolt.toml`, then modify them according to your requirements.

 > [!WARNING]
 > The default configurations are intended exclusively for testing and will only work locally.
-If you wish to deploy to a remote server, you **must** edit the URLs in `.env` and `Revolt.toml`.
+If you wish to deploy to a remote server, you **must** edit the URLs in `.env.web` and `Revolt.toml`.
 Please reference the section below on [configuring a custom domain](#custom-domain).

 ```bash
 echo "HOSTNAME=http://local.revolt.chat" > .env.web